 An extension of the financial planning process, the annual budget process matches available financial, material, and human resources to educational programs and services for students.
-The 2021-22 Adopted Budget represents the district’s fourth year as a recipient of the Association of School Business Officials International’s Meritorious Budget Award.
+The 2023-24 Adopted Budget represents the district’s sixth year as a recipient of the Association of School Business Officials International’s Meritorious Budget Award.

 As part of its financial planning and reporting processes, the district must clearly comply with a variety of grant requirements to ensure appropriate use of funds.
 Two of the larger grants received by the district are Oregon’s Student Investment Account (SIA) and federal pandemic recovery funds (ESSER).